Penetration Testing

 After opening up the application choose the HTML document and take the 1st shot.
 So this should take a snapshot of all the registries entries.

-Once 1st shot is done open up the DVTA application and explores the application a bit by logging in to one of the user accounts and taking the profile information and after that we will take the second shot to observe the difference between the registry entries before running the application and registry entries after running the application.
+Once 1st shot is done open up the DVTA application and explores the application a bit by logging in to one of the user accounts and taking the profile information.
+After that we will take the second shot to observe the difference between the registry entries before running the application and registry entries after running the application.

 Let’s open up the DVTA application and log in as Vijay or another user that you have created.